007N/Projects/README.md

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.

-**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
+~~**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of heigth and height, using a cost entered by the user.~~

 ~~**Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
 Also figure out how long it will take the user to pay back the loan.~~